Ishtiaqe/supershop/PROJECT_SUMMARY.md

-# 📦 ShopSys - Project Summary
+# 📦 SuperShop - Project Summary

 ## ✅ What Has Been Built